 Mexican companies seek to create Chamber of the Cannabis Industry

-Companies that produce and market medicines, cosmetics and food, among other products derived from marijuana, will form a Chamber of the Cannabis Industry in Mexico, in order to guarantee the free entry of these items into the country.
+Companies that produce and market medicines, cosmetics, and food, among other products derived from marijuana, will form a Chamber of the Cannabis Industry in Mexico, to guarantee the free entry of these items into the country.

 Raúl Elizondo, director of Hempsmeds for Mexico and Latin America, stressed that the scope of the office issued by the Ministry of Economy on cannabis import tariffs does not affect cannabis products.